sethpjohnson/map-marker/README.md

 # Phillippi Creek Dredging Tracker

-A web application to visualize and track dredging status for Phillippi Creek in Sarasota, FL.
+A quick and dirty Svelte app to visualize dredging status for Phillippi Creek in Sarasota, FL.
+I might do more with this in the future but for now it just helps me take screenshots of different parts of the creek in different colors.

+This could be used in other places, as long as you have the GeoJSON file with all of the geometry.
+Most of the time you can get this from the county or city's website.

 ## Development